10 xeriscaping plants for climate appropriate planting that will reduce your water usage

 Xeriscaping was originally coined by the Denver Botanic Gardens, Colorado in the late 1970s, to describe landscaping projects that conserve water and protect the environment.
 Although, as we garden in a changing climate, these principles have never been more important, but the term has been much misused in the intervening years.

-Cricket Riley, the Nursery and Design Services Director at Ruth Bancroft Gardens, a dry garden oasis in Walnut Creek, CA in the San Francisco Bay area, explains, 'There’s something about the term xeriscaping that makes people think it’s only about desert plants, or that you can have a garden and never water it; and that’s not correct – you can have a very lush, beautiful garden and use very little water.'
+Cricket Riley, the Nursery and Design Services Director at Ruth Bancroft Gardens, a dry garden oasis in Walnut Creek, CA in the San Francisco Bay area, explains, 'There’s something about the term xeriscaping that makes people think it’s only about the best desert plants, or that you can have a garden and never water it; and that’s not correct – you can have a very lush, beautiful garden and use very little water.'
 Cricket explains that with the right xeriscaping plants you can reduce intervention and watering.

 10 xeriscaping plants for every garden